Aquilegia mix (Columbines) [75 Seeds]

 Please read the description as well before ordering.

 Columbines are such a joy in late spring to early summer, with their intricate, colorful flowers and old-fashioned, cottage-garden charm.
-I started out with named strains, but columbines are notorious for crossing, so I now have a mix of colors and flower forms in my borders and love them all.
+I started out with named strains, but columbines are notorious for crossing, so I now have a variety of colors and flower forms in my borders and love them all.
 My favorite thing about these hybrid columbines is that you can scatter the seeds pretty much anywhere you have an empty space to get a colorful, easy-care filler.
 This mix is likely mostly pinks (many of my original plants came from a seed gift labeled “Pinks from Monet’s Garden”), but I also have blues and purples, so there will likely be some of those too, in both single and double forms.
 (The photos here show some of the plants I collected these from.)
 It’s also possible that some seedlings might have variegated foliage.
-This packet is big enough to give you plenty of seeds to sprinkle around.
 Full sun to light shade.
 Perennial; Zones 3 to 9.

-Collected in mid to late June 2022.
+Collected in mid to late June 2023.
 At least 75 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.